VikasAhlawatCC/Club-Corra-Pilot-2/docs/features/0004_PRODUCT_IMPLEMENTATION_PLAN.md

 -   **Unauthenticated (`/upload`)**:
     -   **File**: `apps/webapp/src/app/upload/page.tsx`
     -   **Changes**: Build a form to select a brand, enter amount, and upload a receipt.
 The file upload will use the pre-signed S3 URL from the API.
 On submission, redirect to the login/signup flow.
+    -   **Validation**: Ensure all amount inputs only accept whole numbers (integers).
 -   **Authenticated (`/rewards` or rename `/redeem`)**:
     -   **File**: `apps/webapp/src/app/redeem/page.tsx`
     -   **Changes**: Enhance the form with the redemption slider and UPI ID field.
 The slider's max value will be calculated based on user's coin balance and brand's redemption rules fetched from the API.
+    -   **Validation**:
+        -   All amount inputs must be integers only.
+        -   Redemption slider should be constrained to whole numbers.
+        -   Display user's current coin balance prominently to prevent over-redemption.
 -   **Success Page**:
     -   **File**: `apps/webapp/src/app/upload/success/page.tsx`
     -   **Changes**: Update buttons: "Go to Dashboard" to `/dashboard`, and "Upload another" to the authenticated rewards page.